-The Commission also notes that there are currently no prescribed requirements in the NEL Regulations as to the content of a draft Rule determination as referred to in s.99(2)(c).
+The Commission also notes that there are currently no prescribed requirements in the NEL Regulations as to the content of a Rule determination.

 4. Consultation Process

 In February 2003, NEMMCO published a scoping paper for its review of system restart ancillary services arrangements, which formally commenced on 30 May 2003.
 NEMMCO published a final report of this review on 8 July 2004.
 NEMMCO received a number of submissions at each stage of this review process, which informed its conclusions in its final report.